communitiesuk/funding-service-design-authenticator/docs/README.md

 We set an expiry time on the token to set the time after which the other services should consider the token invalid, and redirect the user back to this authenticator service to revalidate their ID and get issued with fresh token.

+### Where we use it
+We set our auth JWT cookie, start the user's session and redirect to their chosen service in one step in [AuthSessionView.create_session_and_redirect](/api/session/auth_session.py#L99).

+The method that creates the token itself (and where you can see the claims we are adding to the token payload) is [AuthSessionView.create_session_details_with_token](/api/session/auth_session.py#L137)

+The name for the user token cookie is set by the config variable `FSD_USER_TOKEN_COOKIE_NAME` which is currently set in the [default.py](/config/envs/default.py) config file as "*fsd_user_token*".

+When you use either magic link or SSO method to log in (described below), you should see the token cookie in Chrome developer tools, in the Application tab, if you select Storage>Cookies in the Application tab sidebar, and then select your current host name in the drop-down.
+In the list of cookies, find the one called "fsd_user_token" and then you can see the encoded (but not encrypted) value.
+If you select and copy the value there, and then go to [jwt.io](https://jwt.io) and paste it into the "encoded" left panel you can then see what the decoded JWT contains (and the payload of claims that have been set).

 ## Magic Links
 ### What are magic links?
 "Magic links" are the friendly name sometimes given to single-use-links that have the effect of authenticating a user, or performing some other one-time action.